open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/Supply_plane/Supply_plane.md

 ## Part 2

 What is the acceleration vector of the package after it has fallen a vertical distance of {{params.vert}}$m$?
+Remember to consider the sign of your answer.

 ### Answer Section